dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [OpenWhisk/Functions Concepts](https://console-regional.ng.bluemix.net/openwhisk/learn/concepts) - A great starting point to understand the concepts behind the Functions capability.
+- [IBM Functions Overview](https://ibm-dte.mybluemix.net/functions) - A series of videos highlighting the utility and usage of IBM Functions (based on [OpenWhisk](https://openwhisk.incubator.apache.org/)) on the IBM Cloud.
 - [Rethinking the way you build software with serverless](https://sdtimes.com/cloud/rethinking-the-way-you-build-software-with-serverless/)- Nice article that covers serverless concepts and the benefits of going in a serverless direction.
 - [Functions CLI](https://console-regional.ng.bluemix.net/openwhisk/learn/cli) - install and test out the Functions CLI.
 - [Invoking a microservice hosted on IBM Cloud Functions](https://developer.ibm.com/tv/dw-mailbag-invoking-microservice-hosted-ibm-cloud-functions/) - a humorous video on how to call an IBM Cloud Function from a Node.js application.